osgeo-oceania/foss4g-sotm-oceania-2023/src/documents/about-foss4g-sotm-oceania.md

-## FOSS4G SotM Oceania - Yeah, we know that's a mouthful.
-Here's what it means.
+## FOSS4G SotM Oceania

+_Yeah, we know that's a mouthful.
+Here's what it means:_

 So let's break it down — '**Free and Open Source Software for Geospatial**' or **FOSS4G** if you're a fan of efficiency (we are) is the name given to the conferences of the Open